 Losing a beloved pet is like losing a member of the family.
 Your pet may have been with you and your loved ones for many years, and it is expected to grieve their loss the same way one would with a parent or sibling.
-Not everyone may understand just how a pet can become a member of the family, and why it is important for you and your family to pay tribute to the four-legged friend’s life.
+Not everyone may understand just how a pet can become a family member and why it is important for you and your family to pay tribute to the four-legged friend’s life.

 Here is one thing you should remember: any feelings of loss or grief that you feel are completely valid.
 It is not something you should hide nor feel bad about.
 It is an understandable part of losing a loved one that has meant a lot to you, even if they were just a pet.